vivekVells/cag-js-example/README.md

 ## Support

-⭐️ If you find this boilerplate helpful, consider giving it a star on [GitHub](https://github.com/himalaya0035/chrome-extension-boilerplate-react-vite-typescript).
+⭐️ If you find this playground helpful, consider giving it a star on [GitHub](https://github.com/yourusername/cag-js-playground).

 ---

-Happy coding!
+Happy experimenting and validating cag-js!
 If you have any questions or need further assistance, please don't hesitate to reach out.

-**Disclaimer:** This project was created by [Himalaya Gupta](https://github.com/himalaya0035/), for the community, to address the lack of comprehensive resources for building Chrome extensions with React, Vite, TypeScript, and Tailwind CSS.
-It is not officially endorsed by any of the mentioned technologies or organizations.

 ---